mbernste/mbernste.github.io/_posts/2025-10-07-self_attention.md

 <br>

-In most contexts in which self-attention is employed, the input vectors represent items in a sequence such as words in natural language text or a sequence of neucleic acids in a DNA sequence.
+In most contexts in which attention is employed, the input vectors represent items in a sequence such as words in natural language text or a sequence of neucleic acids in a DNA sequence.
 Each element of the input set is often referred to as a **token**.
-In this post, we will use natural language text as the primary example; however the input set of vectors can extend beyond sequences; nothing in the self-attention layer assumes an ordering over the tokens.
+In this post, we will use natural language text as the primary example; however the input set of vectors can extend beyond sequences; nothing in the attention layer assumes an ordering over the tokens.

 A powerful feature of the attention layer is that the size of the input set of vectors does not need to be fixed; it can be variable!
-This enables the self-attention layer to operate on arbitrary-lengthed sequences.
+This enables the attention layer to operate on arbitrary-lengthed sets.
 This is similar to how a [graph convolutional neural network](https://mbernste.github.io/posts/gcn/) can operate on arbitrary-sized graphs.

-The idea behind self-attention is that when we consider the output vector associated with a given token, we intuitively want the model to pay greater "attention" to some input tokens and less attention to others ("attention" used here in the colloquial sense).
+The idea behind attention is that when we consider the output vector associated with a given token, we intuitively want the model to pay greater "attention" to some other input tokens and less attention to others ("attention" used here in the colloquial sense).
 For example, let's say we are generating output vectors for input vectors associated with the sentence, "I like sushi because it makes me happy."
 Let us consider the case in which we are generating the output token for "delicious".
 Intuitively, we know that "delicious" is referring to "sushi".
 It makes sense that when the model is generating the output token for "delicous" it should consider the word "sushi" more heavily, than say, "because".
 The word "delicious" is referring directly to "sushi" whereas "because" is a conjunction playing a more complicated role in the sentence joining multiple ideas together.
 This is depicted in the schematic below:

 <br>